-

 The following describes how to delete a created bucket.

-- If the bucket is linked with another service, the list of linked services is displayed in the Delete bucket pop-up window.
-Click the [Next] button to view the linked service and continue to proceed.
+1. If the bucket is connected with another service, the list of connected services is displayed in the Delete bucket pop-up window.
+Click the [Next] button to view the connected service and continue to proceed.

-- Enter the name of the bucket to delete and click the [OK] button.
+2. Enter the name of the bucket you're going to use, and then click the [OK] button.

 You can cancel the Object Storage subscription after deleting all buckets.